UWPCE-PythonCert/ProgrammingInPython/source/modules/Coroutines.rst

     StopIteration:

-And indeed, they have a lot on common -- in fact, before Python3.5, when the ``async`` keyword was added, you used generators to make coroutines.
+And indeed, they have a lot on common -- in fact, before Python3.5, when the ``async`` keyword was added, you used generator functions to make coroutines.

 But if a coroutine raises ``StopIteration`` right away, what's the point?
 Well, recall that the point of a coroutine (and asnyc in general), is to be able to return control to the system, while you wait for something else to happen.
 And thus the "await" keyword.
 So a coroutine isn't useful unless it uses ``await``